 - Groceries: As families become self-sufficient, their food money allotments are reduced and eventually eliminated.
-This frees up money to use to help the remaining families start businesses and strive toward self-sufficiency.

-- Sprouting: 80% of the families are now sprouting mung beans as a nutritious supplement to their starchy diet.
-They were previously unaware of this technique.

-- Small business creation: outdoor food stands, small grocery stores, popsicle vending, peanut roasting and selling, second-hand clothing sales, sewing businesses, a for-profit lending library, hair salons, carpentry services, are some of the income-generating activities that have worked.

-- Supported needs: We fulfilled approximately 30 requests for practical, important daily necessities.

-- Fuel savings: Although LPG (propane) is less expensive to cook with than charcoal (which costs 50% to 150% of food expenses), charcoal is the typical cooking fuel due to the high cost of LPG stoves.
-20 LPG stoves were donated to selected families, those with the greatest need (poverty or health-wise), and those who could make the most use of it (sharing between multiple families, or for food-vending businesses).
-See photos here.
+This frees up money to use to help the remaining families start businesses and strive toward self-sufficiency. - Sprouting: 80% of the families are now sprouting mung beans as a nutritious supplement to their starchy diet.
+They were previously unaware of this technique. - Small business creation: outdoor food stands, small grocery stores, popsicle vending, peanut roasting and selling, second-hand clothing sales, sewing businesses, a for-profit lending library, hair salons, carpentry services, are some of the income-generating activities that have worked. - Supported needs: We fulfilled approximately 30 requests for practical, important daily necessities. - Fuel savings: Although LPG (propane) is less expensive to cook with than charcoal (which costs 50% to 150% of food expenses), charcoal is the typical cooking fuel due to the high cost of LPG stoves.
+20 LPG stoves were donated to selected families, those with the greatest need (poverty or health-wise), and those who could make the most use of it (sharing between multiple families, or for food-vending businesses). - Thermoses: All 100 families were given 2-liter thermoses, which allowed fuel savings of \$5 to \$15 per month per family. - Incidental assistance: bereavement costs for two families, and help for ten special requests for medications or travel costs to medical appointments.

-- Chess Tournament: On December 5th, 16 members of the Chess Club for youth held their first chess tournament, and the winners received their own chess sets.
-See photos here.

-- Thermoses: All 100 families were given 2-liter thermoses, which allowed fuel savings of \$5 to \$15 per month per family.

-- Incidental assistance: bereavement costs for two families, and help for ten special requests for medications or travel costs to medical appointments.